joeyespo/gesso.js/README.md

 Gesso projects are normal Node projects.
 The only additional requirements are:

 1. You need to include `gesso` as a dependency.
-The CLI delegates all commands to the local installation so you to use different versions of Gesso in different projects.
+The CLI delegates all commands to the local installation so you can use different versions of Gesso in different projects.
 2. Your project must expose an entry point.
-This is implied if you create an `index.js` file.
+This is implicit if you create an `index.js` file.
 Or you can be explicit by providing a [main][] field.

 Gesso uses [webmake][] to construct a `require()` dependency tree, including